 Generalized Linear Model (GLM)

 The GLM tab performs regression analysis using generalized linear models.
 A GLM is defined by a distribution family, a linear predictor , and a link function , extending OLS to the exponential family of distributions.
+The offset term defaults to zero when not specified.
 See GLM Fundamentals for the mathematical background.

 OLS regression in the Linear Regression tab is a special case of GLM (Gaussian family with identity link).
 See Linear Regression for details on OLS.